 This free webinar will address why congress needs to pass the Children’s Act for Responsible Employment and Farm Safety (CARE Act), which provides basic child labor protections to U.S. child farm workers that all other working children enjoy.
 You will also learn about other legislative efforts that will improve the living and working conditions for farm workers and their families.

 Join us for this instructive discussion and invite your family and friends to participate too!
-We have attached a flyer you can share with others in your community.

 Can’t attend live?
 You should still register!
 We will send out the recording after the webinar to all registrants.